Fivem-Market/Fivem-Server/INTERNAL.md

 ## Actual plan

 We started this server by using `qb-core` as a base for our modules and resources.
-But over time we were not happy with the way the server was working and we decided to start our new features with a base of our own into the `soz-core` resource.
+But over time we were not happy with the way the server was working and we decided to start our new features with a base of our own into the `op-core` resource.

-Any new feature that we want to add to the server will be added to the `soz-core` resource, and we are slowly moving all other resources and features into this one.
+Any new feature that we want to add to the server will be added to the `op-core` resource, and we are slowly moving all other resources and features into this one.

 Only bug fixes and **very small features** will be added to the other resources.

 ## Directory structure

-In the long term everything will be in the `soz-core` or `soz-phone` resource (except for maps, vehicles or others graphics assets), but for now we have a lot of resources that are not part of the `soz-core` resource:
+In the long term everything will be in the `op-core` or `op-phone` resource (except for maps, vehicles or others graphics assets), but for now we have a lot of resources that are not part of the `op-core` resource:

  * `lib/` contains the code that is used to develop and compile some resources for the server, it only contains the `menuv` library and will be removed in the future
  * `resources/` contains all the resources that are used by the server